dseguy/php-error-messages/messages/a-class-constant-must-not-be-called-class.-it-is-reserved-for-class-name-fetching.rst

    class X {
    	const CLASS = 1;
-   	// the problem is case insensitive: class, Class, CLass... are all forbidden }
+   	// the problem is case insensitive. class, Class, CLass... are all forbidden }

    ?>